-The NoSql movement is gaining more and more inertia.
+The NoSql movement is gaining more and more momentum.
 A year or two ago I took a look at CouchDb but this time I wanted to try MongoDB.
 I have been hearing a lot of nice things about MongoDB, mostly about how simple is to query it and how fast is.
 So I decided that it was time to actually take it for a spin.

 A quick search point me to this odetocode post that was a great starting point to have Mongo running in my dev machine using the defaults and the Driver for C#.
 So, go and read K. Scott Allen’s post if you want to follow along with the code in the rest of this post.